Blisk

-A blisk (portmanteau of bladed disk) is a turbomachine component comprising both rotor disk and blades.
-It serves as a critical component of the engine compressor to allow a sufficient quantity of compressed air to enter the engine for combustion to occur.
+A blisk (portmanteau of bladed disk) is a turbomachine component comprising both rotor disk and blades as a single part instead of a disk assembled with individual removable blades.
 Blisks generally have better aerodynamics than conventional rotors with single blades and are lighter.
-Each blisk consists of a single part instead of disk assembled with individual removable blades.
 They may be additively manufactured, integrally cast, machined from a solid piece of material, or made by welding individual blades to a rotor disk.
 The term is used mainly in aerospace engine design.
 Blisks may also be known as integrally bladed rotors (IBR).

 History

 Blisk manufacturing has been used since the mid-1980s.
 It was first used by Sermatech-Lehr (now known as GKN Aerospace) in 1985 for the compressors of the T700 helicopter engine.
 Since then, its use has continued to increase in major applications for both compressors and fan blade rotors.
 Examples include the Rocketdyne RS-68 rocket engine and the General Electric F110 turbofan.

 The F-35B variant of the Joint Strike Fighter uses blisks to achieve short take-off and vertical landing.

-Engine manufacturer CFM International is using blisk technology in the compressor section of its Leap-X demonstrator engine program, which has completed full-scale rig testing.
+Engine manufacturer CFM International is using blisk technology in the compressor section of its LEAP-X demonstrator engine program, which has completed full-scale rig testing.
 PowerJet SaM146 engines used on Sukhoi Superjet 100s are also equipped with blisks.